If you’ve just invested in a grill, or simply want to step up your barbecue game, you’re probably looking at essential accessories.

 You can’t get away with using the pot holder your grandmother knit you when you’re working at the grill.
 Even some oven mitts designed for use in a kitchen can ignite when they’re exposed to open flame or the heat of a grill.

-One of the benefits of grilling gloves over oven mitts is gloves have separated fingers.
+One of the benefits of grilling gloves over oven mitts is they have separated fingers.
 This allows you to be more agile when handling hot items or holding tools over a hot grill.
 Mitten-style pot holders are bulky and can be dangerous when you’re moving hot, heavy items.

 When you’re cooking in a kitchen, your hands and arms aren’t usually exposed to hot surfaces for long periods of time.
 A pot holder will suffice when pulling baking pans out of the oven or touching hot handles.